oscal-compass/community/CONTRIBUTING.md

 # limitations under the License.
 ```

+### Developer's Certificate of Origin

 We have tried to make it as easy as possible to make contributions.
-This
-applies to how we handle the legal aspects of contribution.
-We use the
+This applies to how we handle the legal aspects of contribution.

-same approach - the [Developer's Certificate of Origin 1.1 (DCO)](https://oscal-compass.github.io/compliance-trestle/contributing/DCO/) - that the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin)
+We use the [Developer's Certificate of Origin 1.1 (DCO)](https://developercertificate.org/) to manage code contributions (the same approach as the Linux® Kernel [community](https://elinux.org/Developer_Certificate_Of_Origin))
-uses to manage code contributions.

-We simply ask that when submitting a patch for review, the developer
-must include a sign-off statement in the commit message.
+The DCO requires developers to sign off each of their commits to certify that they have the right to submit the code to the project and that they agree to license their contribution under the project's open source license.

+You can read more about the DCO and its guidelines [here](https://github.com/cncf/foundation/blob/main/dco-guidelines.md).

+Note that DCO sign-off is enforced on all repositories by [DCO bot](https://github.com/probot/dco).
+Commits with a missing sign-off will be required to be rebased with the sign-off statement added before being accepted.

+#### How to Sign Off

 Here is an example Signed-off-by line, which indicates that the
 submitter accepts the DCO: